NgynTrn0112/BA_portfolio/Sale_pipeline/README.md

 ---
 ## Project Background
-Zeno is a fictional technology consulting unicorn, launching from 2024, with a revenue of $35M.
+Zeno is a technology consulting unicorn, launching from 2024, with a revenue of $35M.
 The startup offers 4 main IT services for customers from 4 different regions across wide range industries.

 To better understanding its performance, productivity and customer demographic, the company set up analytic solution to give leadership a quick grasp of the status.